magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 Helper class names should be lowercase and start with underscore ("_").

-Some parts of Magento code might not comply with this standard.
-But the old notation without ("_") is being gradually removed.
+Some parts of Magento code might not comply with this standard yet.
+You might still find helper names with no underscores.
+We are working to gradually remove the inconsistency.

 **Example**: